-Goal 10: To produce graduates who are able to function confidently as an Supervising Psychologist within an Intensive Outpatient or Partial Hospitalization Program
+Goal 10: To produce graduates who are able to function confidently as an Attending Psychologist within an Intensive Outpatient or Partial Hospitalization Program

 Objective(s) for Goal 10: Demonstrate the ability to provide high quality individual, group and family therapy to child and adolescent patients who present with a variety of diagnoses.
-Provide high quality consultation and supervision to team members, effectively apply milieu management and problem solving strategies, monitor and guide treatment progress, and provide accurate and thorough case formulations/consultations for the IOP/PHP patients.
+Provide high quality consultation and supervision to team members, effectively apply milieu management and problem solving strategies, monitor and guide treatment progress, and provide accurate and thorough diagnostic evaluations for the CADT/PHP patients.
+Competencies:

-- 1. Provide evidenced-based individual, group, and family therapy consistent with the role of a Health Service Psychologist. - Provide individual supervision that is consistent with currently accepted competency based models to pre-masters students or assigned staff members working on IOP/PHP.
-Provide group supervision as appropriate - 3.
-Provide consultation to TS, MHT, and social service personnel to appropriately apply evidence-based treatment strategies consistent with patient needs. - 4.
+- 1. Provide evidenced-based individual, group, and family therapy consistent with the role of a Health Service Psychologist. - 2.
+Provide individual and group supervision that is consistent with currently accepted competency based models to pre-masters students working on IOP/PHP. - 3.
+Provide consultation to TS, MHTs, and social service personnel to appropriately apply evidence-based treatment strategies consistent with patient needs. - 4.
 Apply the principles of Irwin Yalom to group based treatment for high quality patient care and milieu management. - 5.
-Apply principles of evidenced based treatment as appropriate to patient population (i.e., DBT, CBT, MI, TIC, PCIT, ARC, CAMS, Pisani risk formulation, etc) - 6.
-Complete high quality case formulations/consultations in an accurate and timely manner that delineate patient needs and goals using DSM-5 nosology. - 7.
-Monitor patient treatment progress and offer guidance to team members regarding pt clinical needs - 8.
-Demonstrates cultural humility in actions and interactions - Integrates discussions and considerations regarding diversity & culture throughout clinical work.
+Apply principles of DBT as appropriate to an internalizing patient population. - 6.
+Complete high quality diagnostic evaluations in an accurate and timely manner that delineate patient needs and goals using DSM-5 nosology. - 7.
+Monitor patient treatment progress and offer guidance to team members regarding pt clinical needs